osteele/Processing_SerialRecord/README.md

 detect and report when it receives invalid data.
 It also has an option to display the data sent to the and received from the serial port on the canvas.

+The library also provides a function, `SerialUtils.findArduinoPort()`, that (on macOS) attempts to find the serial port that the Arduino is connected to.
+This can be used to write sketches that do not need to be modified when they are run on another computer, or when the Arduino is connected to another USB port.
+This function can be used independently of the other functionality in this library.

 Data is sent as comma-separated ASCII.
 This format is easy to view and interact with in the Arduino Serial Monitor, and is compatible with the Arduino Serial Plotter.